damiant/dust/roadmap.md

 🔥 Important

 🔥 Dark mode keyboard for Android
+- 🔴 Page for each event - https://subdomain.dust.events point to camps/events/art
 - 🔴 Important: Clean up favorites as we may archive a particular year
 - 🔥 Option to show a burn without dates other than year